sabato-nocera/sabato-nocera.github.io/_projects/msr4sbom.md

 location: ""
 ---

-* Research Project of National Interest (PRIN), PNRR, funded by the European Union NEXTGenerationEU and Italian Ministry of the University and Research (MUR).
+* Research Project of National Interest (PRIN), PNRR, funded by the European Union NEXTGenerationEU and Italian Ministry of the University and Research (MUR)
+* Period: November 2023 - November 2025
 * Partners: University of Salerno and University of Sannio
 * Principal Investigator: Prof. Giuseppe Scanniello
 * Role: Team component